|Other AL Resources|

 The Lamar County Seat in 1866 Swayne courthouse was designated as the county seat.
 In 1868 the name was changed to Vernon, after Edmund Vernon, an immigrant from Vernon, England.
 In addition the county government website is http://www.alabama.gov/

-Cities and towns found in Lamar County consist of Beaverton, Detroit, Kennedy, Millport, Sulligent, Vernon.
+Cities and towns located in the County include Beaverton, Detroit, Kennedy, Millport, Sulligent, Vernon.

 Lamar County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.